Introduction to Social Media

 Around the midterm, students will produce a README document about a social network—a “missing manual” to introduce a new user to what it is, how to use it, and what to watch out for.
 A README is an old-fashioned file that comes with software to explain the basics of it.
 Today, most commercial tools are designed to be used without any documentation.
 But what do we lose when we don't really understand something before using it?

-- Completion of the assignment with stylistic correctness
+- Completion of the assignment with stylistic correctness and audience-appropriate design

 - Explanation of basic use, including affordances and disaffordances